pverkind/token_frequencies_blog/token_frequencies_blog.md

 possible OCR mistakes in texts produced by the [OCR](https://medium.com/@openiti/openiti-aocp-9802865a6586) pipeline we are setting up to get additional texts into the corpus.
-More about this in a next blog!
+More about this in a later blog!

 ## List of Unicode characters for tokenization: